Teacher & Leader Pathways

 Teachers Institutes are educational partnerships between universities and school districts designed to strengthen teaching and learning in a community’s high-poverty public schools.
 The Yale Teachers Institute places equal emphasis on teachers increasing their knowledge of a subject and of their developing teaching strategies that will be effective with their students.
 At the core of its program is a series of collaborative seminars on subjects in the humanities, mathematics, and the sciences.
 Topics are requested by the teachers based on what they think could enrich their classroom instruction.
 Richmond Fellows have participated in the Yale Teachers Institute since 2005.

 The Virginia Department of Education certifies all teachers employed by Richmond Public Schools.
-Any questions specific to licensure should be emailed to our Senior Licensure Specialist, Taryn Crawley, email@example.com.
+Any questions specific to licensure should be emailed to our Senior Licensure Specialist, Stephanie Sutton, email@example.com.

 RPS has partnerships with the following universities for those seeking classes to obtain course work for a teaching license.